BarganDiana20/Project_PowerBI_Sales_Data_Dashboard/README.md

   - Neamț county ranks second, with over 30% of sales, indicating an active and stable market, possibly supported by a solid customer portfolio.
   - Timiș county, ranking third in terms of sales volume (14.6%), shows a moderate level of commercial activity.
 This indicates a presence in the market, but it could benefit from implementing consolidation or expansion strategies to stimulate sales growth.
   - Vaslui County records the lowest share of total sales (8.8%) among the four counties analyzed.
++ ***Customer distribution by county and region***:
+   - The interactive map presented displays the number of customers by county and region, highlighting areas with high commercial density.
+The Moldova region dominates in terms of the number of customers, which shows a high potential for commercial development in this area.

 <img width="2000" height="1156" alt="image" src="https://github.com/user-attachments/assets/a14de097-1606-41d6-8958-a542bf0f2479" />